|

 A Gift to the National Library of Scotland

-The late Dame Jean Conan Doyle, the last surviving child of Sir Arthur Conan Doyle, bequeathed her father's original manuscript for "The Adventure of the Illustrious Client" to the National Library of Scotland.
-The executor of her estate, Charles Foley, turned the holograph manuscript over to the National Library of Scotland on 30 June 2006.
-It's one of the last Sherlock Holmes story manuscripts owned by the Conan Doyle family.
+The late Dame Jean Conan Doyle, the last surviving child of Sir Arthur Conan Doyle, bequeathed her father's original manuscript for the Sherlock Holmes story "The Adventure of the Illustrious Client" to the National Library of Scotland.
+An executor of her estate, Charles Foley, presented the holograph manuscript to the Library on 30 June 2006.
+It's one of the last Holmes manuscripts owned by the Conan Doyle family.

 Collier's Weekly first published this story in November 1924.
 A British version appeared three months later in The Strand Magazine.
 It was included in the final collection of Holmes short stories, The Case Book of Sherlock Holmes, in 1927.